Madonna: 1992–1997: Maverick, Erotica, Sex, Bedtime Stories, Evita, and motherhood

 In February 1996, Madonna began filming the musical Evita in Argentina.
-For a long time, Madonna had desired to play Argentine political leader Eva Perón and wrote to director Alan Parker to explain why she would be perfect for the part.
-After securing the title role, she received vocal coaching and learned about the history of Argentina and Perón.
-During filming Madonna became ill several times, after finding out that she was pregnant, and from the intense emotional effort required with the scenes.
-Upon Evitas release in December 1996, Madonna's performance received praise from film critics.
-Zach Conner of Time magazine remarked, "It's a relief to say that Evita is pretty damn fine, well cast and handsomely visualized.
-Madonna once again confounds our expectations."
-For the role, she won the Golden Globe Award for Best Actress in Motion Picture Musical or Comedy.
+Having long aspired to portray Argentine political leader Eva Perón, she wrote to director Alan Parker to express her interest in the role.
+After being cast, she undertook vocal training and studied Argentina's history and Perón's life.
+During production, Madonna experienced several bouts of illness related to pregnancy and the emotional demands of the film.
+Upon its release in December 1996, her performance was met with positive reviews from critics.
+Richard Corliss, writing for Time, described the film as well cast and visually impressive, lauding Madonna's ability to exceed expectations.
+Her portrayal earned her the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.

-The Evita soundtrack, containing songs mostly performed by Madonna, was released as a double album.
-It included "You Must Love Me" and "Don't Cry for Me Argentina"; the latter reached number one in countries across Europe.
-Madonna was presented with the Artist Achievement Award by Tony Bennett at the 1996 Billboard Music Awards.
-On October 14, 1996, she gave birth to Lourdes "Lola" Maria Ciccone Leon, her daughter with fitness trainer Carlos Leon.
-Biographer Mary Cross writes that although Madonna often worried that her pregnancy would harm Evita, she reached some important personal goals: "Now 38 years old, Madonna had at last triumphed on screen and achieved her dream of having a child, both in the same year.
-She had reached another turning point in her career, reinventing herself and her image with the public."
-Her relationship with Carlos Leon ended in May 1997 and she declared that they were "better off as best friends".
+The Evita soundtrack, which peaked at number two on the Billboard 200, contained songs primarily performed by Madonna.
+These included "You Must Love Me" and "Don't Cry for Me Argentina", the latter of which topped the European singles chart.
+On October 14, 1996, she gave birth to her daughter, Lourdes "Lola" Maria Ciccone Leon, with fitness trainer Carlos Leon.
+According to biographer Mary Cross, Madonna—who had expressed concern that her pregnancy might jeopardize Evita—fulfilled significant personal goals: "Madonna had at last triumphed on screen and achieved her dream of having a child, both in the same year [...] reinventing herself and her image with the public".
+Her relationship with Carlos ended in May 1997, and she stated that they were "better off as best friends".